YashwanthKothakota9/django-myblog/README.md

 - The `{% with %}` template tag is useful for avoiding hitting the database or accessing expensive methods multiple times.
+- It’s good practice to keep the Django packages at the top, third-party packages in the middle, and local applications at the end of `INSTALLED_APPS`.
+-